The Best Morning Routine for Mental Clarity.

 Why does it matter?

 Exposure to cold water has many benefits for mental health.
 It elevates norepinephrine, a hormone and neurotransmitter that plays a role in attention, focus, and mood.
-Cold showers lower stress levels, decrease inflammation, and induce the release of endorphins, natural chemicals that enhance mood and alleviate pain.
+Cold showers lower stress levels, decrease inflammation and induce the release of endorphins, natural chemicals that enhance mood and alleviate pain.

 Tips.